Documentation Center Nazi Party Rally Grounds: Architecture

 In 1994 the city council of Nuremberg decided to establish the Documentation Center.
 Austrian architect Günther Domenig designed the museum, winning the 1998 international competition with his proposal to spear through the northern head of the building with a diagonal glass and steel passageway.
-Inherent in the gesture of this project is a pun on the name and a refutation of the chief Nazi architect Albert Speer who had directed a masterplan for this site including a Zeppelin Field, a stadium to hold 400,000, a March Field for military exercises, a Congress Hall for 50,000, and a 55 m wide Great Road.
+Inherent in the gesture of this project is a pun on the name and a refutation of the chief Nazi architect Albert Speer (the last name translates to "spear") who had directed a masterplan for this site including a Zeppelin Field, a stadium to hold 400,000, a March Field for military exercises, a Congress Hall for 50,000, and a 55 m wide Great Road.
 This is where Speer had created the "cathedral of light" and where the Nazis drew nearly a million people in rallies between 1933 and 1938.
 These were captured on film by Leni Riefenstahl in Triumph of the Will.
 Domenig, the son of a Nazi judge, confronted his own personal history in addition to the history and Nazi architecture of the project's site.
 On 4 November 2001 the project was unveiled by Johannes Rau, then President of Germany.